 Adi Narayana – The Supreme God

 Adi Narayana is believed to be the supreme god, who is the eternal source of all creation.
-According to various hindu texts, the entire cosmos and universe was created right after he came into existence.
+According to various Hindu texts, the entire cosmos and universe were created right after he came into existence.
 Thus, he’s also called “Adi” or the oldest one.
 In the major six schools of Vedic philosophy, he is the one who’s described as the ultimate soul.

 According to Madhava Acharya, who is an ancient philosopher of Vedanta, once described Adi Narayana as – “one of the five Vyuhas of Lord Vishnu.”
-Anyway, both of them are shown with having four arms, and each holding a similar set of objects.
+Anyway, both of them are shown as having four arms, and each holding a similar set of objects.
 The first hand on the lower-left holds a lotus, the second one on the upper-left holds a conch.
-The upper-right hand holds a chakra, and the lower-right holds a mace.
+The upper right hand holds a chakra, and the lower right holds a mace.

 Nataraja – The Lord Of Dance